ECON 0150 | Economic Data Analysis

 data = data.dropna()

-# Step 3.
-Fit the differences model
+# Step 2.
+Fit the model (Y differenced, X in levels)

-model2 = smf.ols('gdp_diff ~ unemployment_diff', data=data).fit()
+model2 = smf.ols('gdp_diff ~ unemployment', data=data).fit()

 print(model2.summary().tables[1])